 If your content appears in this section, it gains a lot more visibility and is likely to drive a lot of clicks and traffic.
 This fuels your effort to get your website to the top of Google search results.

-This makes it crucial to optimize your site for Google’s Answer Box by using question phrases to optimize your content.
+You can optimize your site for Google’s Answer Box by using question phrases to optimize your content.
 According to an analysis by seoClarity, question phrases like “how” and “what” were the top two keywords that trigger featured snippets.

 Image Source: seoClarity